 However, when I checked Google News recently and saw Google was offering a free computer version of my favorite game, Ubisoft’s “Assassin’s Creed Odyssey,” to testers of its new, closed, beta-streaming service, “Project Stream,” I knew I had to find out more.
 So, what exactly is game-streaming, and what implications could Project Stream possibly have for the service if it succeeds?

 Game-streaming allows users to play a video game directly over the internet.
 It is attractive to users because it allows them to play video games without needing to download them or buy a physical disc.
 Because the games store their data on the cloud, users can access them on any computer as long as it has a fast enough internet connection.
+As long as your internet connection is stable and very reliable, it should not give you problems during gameplay.
+Just remember that it’s not that easy to find the right one for you, which makes it important for you to read reviews like this CenturyLink review so you will enjoy your experience.
 Plus, streaming doesn’t require typically needed equipment, such as costly gaming computers, to run the game.